quintype/quintype-node-components/README.md

 ### LoadMoreCollectionStories

-This component is very similar to the LoadMoreBase component but fetches the stroies from a `collection`.
+This component is very similar to the LoadMoreBase component but fetches the stories from a `collection`.
 The api call `/api/v1/collections/{collectionSlug}` is made with the passed collection slug value.
 The component accepts the `params` prop and a requires a Collection Slug from which to fetch the stories and returns a set of stories only.

 ```javascript
 import { LoadMoreCollectionStories } from '@quintype/components';